kgraczyk/kgraczyk.github.io/_pages/about.md

 * I am interested in particle, nuclear and computational physics.
 I am also an enthusiast of new computationals technologies such as Deep Learning.

-* I am an author of publications in the following arxiv categories: hep-ph, hep-th, hep-exp, nucl-th, nucl-ex, physics.comp-ph, cond-mat.dis-nn, physics.flu-dyn, stat.ML
+* I am an author of publications in the following arxiv categories: hep-ph, hep-th, hep-exp, nucl-th, nucl-ex, physics.comp-ph, cond-mat.dis-nn, physics.flu-dyn, cs.lg, stat.ML

 Current Projects I am involved